mcsmjesse/mcsmjesse/README.md

 ## MEET THE MEDIC !
 also im. looking for friends. please add me on discord if interested (glitchedgui)  .  im 5teen . please be educated on personality disorders and DID. be educated on fictionkin / otherkin / therian stuff .
 DONT.BE.DRY.

 also if youre in the tf2 area? i've probably seen your github. boomheadshotmate? (the really cool sniper yes idk him but he seems so cool Ough) yeah i've seen you.
-AxonMalware? i've seen you. and more...but i forgot their names..
+AxonMalware? i've seen you.

 - Call me Medic !

 - Spiritial,Physical,AND Psychological Medic fictionkin.
 Though please dont see me as someone that just fictionkins Medic, I AM Medic
+- ^ fictionkin definition in my own words as someone whos been researching it for 4 years:
+- Fictionkins are individuals that INVOLUNTARILY identify *as* a fictional character/species from ANY media.
+This identity can be spiritual (past life stuff/other spiritual things), physical, or psychological (neurodivergence related, trauma related, brain wiring stuff) .
+Fictionkin ARE the character they identify as and it is not as simple as a "connection" .

  - AUDHD, NPD, DID